ahtisham06/Simple-To-Do-List-App/README.md

-✅ To-Do List CLI App (with JSON Persistence)
+✅ Simple-To-List-App (with JSON Persistence)

 This is a simple command-line To-Do List application written in Python.
 It allows users to manage tasks with functionalities to add, view, update, and delete tasks.
 All tasks are stored in a `tasks.json` file for persistence.